DieserMastro/UniM8/README.md

  2- Run the .jar:

  ##Java 20 required!
 Can be downloaded from here: https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html ##

+ Download UniM8.jar and run it locally.
- Download UniM8.jar, locate the directory in your command prompt, execute the following command line: java -jar UniM8.jar
+ If a Java exception error occurs, locate the directory in which you placed the .jar file, open your system's command prompt from that directory (or navigate to said directory via command prompt) and execute the following command line: java -jar UniM8.jar

  3- Compile from source code: